mb-age/URLShortener/README.md

 - Shorten long URLs into unique, easy-to-remember short codes.
 - Redirect users from short URLs to their original long URLs.
 - Customizable shortcode length and characters.
+- Expose a RESTful API for URL shortening and redirection.
 - Basic analytics for tracking the number of times a short URL is accessed.
+- API documentation using Swagger/OpenAPI through `drf-yasg`.

 ## Getting Started